-Corby Kummer, author of The Joy of Coffee: The Essential Guide to Buying, Brewing, and Enjoying, says the stovetop moka brewer is a low-tech, simple-to-operate, inexpensive (about $20) brewing system that produces a superb cup of coffee.
+Corby Kummer, author of The Joy of Coffee: The Essential Guide to Buying, Brewing, and Enjoying, says the stovetop moka brewer (like this one) is a low-tech, simple-to-operate, inexpensive (about $20) brewing system that produces a superb cup of coffee.

 Kummer suggests purchasing a stainless steel brewer -- aluminum can produce off-flavors in the coffee.
 A good moka to try is the Carmen Chita Moka Club by Lavazza.
 If you are compelled to go all out, Kummer recommends a pump machine with an adjustable filter holder.
 A good choice is the Saeco-Rio Vapore sold by Starbucks as "Proteo."
 Be prepared to spend around $350.